rust-lang/rfcs/text/0000-debugger-visualizer.md

 In the case of GDB pretty printer, `#[debugger_visualizer(gdb_script_file = "../foo.py")]` the compiler will ensure that the set of pretty printers specified will be added to the `.debug_gdb_scripts` section of the `ELF` generated.
 The `.debug_gdb_scripts` section takes a list of null-terminated entries which specify scripts to load within GDB.
-The Rust compiler currently embeds a visualizer for some types in the standard library via the `.debug_gdb_scripts` section.
+This section supports listing files to load directly or embedding the contents of a script that will be executed.
+The Rust compiler currently embeds a visualizer for some types in the standard library via the `.debug_gdb_scripts` section using the former method.
+This attribute will embed the contents of the debugger script so that it will not need to reference a file in the search path.
+This has proven to be a more reliable route than depending on file paths which can be unstable at times.

 The `CrateRoot` type would need to be updated to account for debugger visualizer files for crates within the dependency graph.
 The `CrateRoot` would contain